Buerstenmacher/wiringnano/README.md

-You can use this Code to control the GPIO-pins on your NVIDIA-Jetson-Nano.
+You can use this code to control the gpio-pins on your NVIDIA-jetson-nano.

 But remeber that gpio pins on the jetson-nano can only supply about 0,5mA of current.
-Thats not enough to light up a standard led.
+That's not enough to light up a standard led.

-To swicht an GPIO_Input from 0 to 1 to 0 you will n eed aproximately 5mA.
-I'm usung an OpAmp (LM324) to control gpio inputs via gpio outputs.
+To swicht an gpio_input from 0 to 1 to 0 you will need aproximately 5mA.
+I'm usiug an low voltage OpAmp (LM324) to control gpio inputs via gpio outputs.

 This is a c++11 header-only repository.
+Dont search for .cpp files!  ;-)

-This code depends on repository "Buerstenmacher/rom_header". you can remove this dependency by deleting those calls to ::rom::error(****), but you will loose this type of basic error handling, and the objects of ::rom::autodelay ....  , but herby you will lose the timing functionality of rom_header repository.
+This code depends on repository "Buerstenmacher/rom_header". you can remove this dependency by deleting the calls to ::rom::error(****), but you will loose some type of basic error handling, and the objects of ::rom::autodelay ....  , but herby you will lose the precious timing functionality of rom_header repository.

-this code depends on a c++11 compiler.
+this code depends on at least a c++11 compiler.

 Usage:
 ------